asengupta/avishek.net/_posts/2021-04-03-matrix-intuitions.md

 **Note that the above diagram is not mathematically correct.** I drew 5 basis vectors in 2D space, and you cannot have more than 2 linearly independent basis vectors in two dimensions.
 This diagram is simply for illustration purposes.

-- The determinant of a matrix is essentially the volume spanned by the basis vectors formed by its columns.
+- The **determinant of a matrix** is essentially the **volume spanned by the basis vectors formed by its columns**.
 A degenerate matrix has a determinant of zero because the measurement of this "hypervolume" on one axis becomes zero.

+- **The left null space of a matrix represents the set of normal vectors for the hyperplane defined by the column space of this matrix.** This is because by definition, all vectors in the left null space are orthogonal to the column space.
+Thus, **any vector in the left null space also represents the actual geometric equation of the hyperplane defined by the column space.**